adjust/cocos2dx_sdk/doc/android/eclipse.md

 - `std::string message` the message from the server or the error logged by the SDK.
 - `std::string timestamp` timestamp from the server.
-- `std::string adid` a unique device identifier provided by adjust.
+- `std::string adid` a unique device identifier provided by Adjust.
 - `std::string jsonResponse` the JSON object with the response from the server.

 Both event response data objects contain: